The Financial Technology Law Review: India

 A 'mutual fund' is a highly regulated mechanism for pooling money from the public.
 The pooled fund is further invested into a diversified selection of asset classes and instruments in the capital market (including equity and debt securities) by a professional fund manager.
 Mutual funds (including agents and distributors) are strictly regulated and supervised by the SEBI under the MF Regulations and by the Association of Mutual Funds in India.
-Recently, the SEBI has relaxed the profit track record eligibility, paving the way for venture-backed fintech start-ups to sponsor and launch mutual funds as well.
+The SEBI has relaxed the profit track record eligibility, paving the way for venture-backed fintech start-ups to sponsor and launch mutual funds as well,

 An alternative investment fund (AIF) is a lightly regulated pooled investment vehicle of relatively significant financial commitments from sophisticated investors.
 AIFs are governed by the SEBI under its AIF Regulations, which prescribe general and specific set of investment restrictions for AIFs, including in relation to AIF managers.
 AIFs can be structured in the form of a trust, a limited liability partnership or a company, and under various defined categories depending on their investment criteria.

 A residual category exists in India in the form of collective investment schemes (CIS), which are defined by the SEBI as arrangements managed by any company under which contributions by public investors are pooled and utilised for the purposes of the scheme with a view to receive profits, income, produce or property, and are strictly regulated by the SEBI under its CIS Regulations.
-To this extent, any pooling of funds under a scheme or arrangement involving a corpus size of approximately US$13.75 million or more, and which is not registered with the SEBI, is deemed to be a CIS.
-Cooperative societies, deposits by NBFCs, public deposits under the Indian Companies Act, contracts of insurance, pension schemes and mutual fund contributions, do not qualify as CIS.
+To this extent, any pooling of funds under a scheme or arrangement involving a corpus size of approximately US$13.75 million or more, and that is not registered with the SEBI, is deemed to be a CIS.
+Cooperative societies, deposits by NBFCs, public deposits under the Indian Companies Act, contracts of insurance, pension schemes and mutual fund contributions do not qualify as CIS.

 ii Crowdfunding and peer-to-peer lending